CarlosYazid/ML-Workflow-Sagemaker-Image-Clasification/README.md

 ## 🔑 Key Files

-- **`notebooks/starter.ipynb`** → Notebook with steps for training and deploying the SageMaker image classification model.
+- **`notebooks/Deploy and monitor a machine learning workflow for Image Classification.ipynb`** → Notebook with steps for training and deploying the SageMaker image classification model.
 - **`scripts/lambdas/retrieve_image_to_s3.py`** → Lambda that retrieves and serializes images from S3.
 - **`scripts/lambdas/inference.py`** → Lambda that calls a SageMaker endpoint. ⚠️ **Remember to configure the `ENDPOINT` variable with your model name.**
 - **`scripts/lambdas/valid_confidence.py`** → Lambda that validates the prediction confidence threshold.